caneleex/interactions/README.md

 ## [Reverse](https://github.com/caneleex/interactions/blob/master/api/reverse.ts)

-Reverse Avatar Search is a Discord bot which can provide you with a link to reverse image search someone's avatar image using context menus.
+Reverse Avatar Search is a Discord bot which can provide you with a link to reverse image search someone's avatar image using a context menu or a slash command (`/reverse`).
 [Invite](https://discord.com/oauth2/authorize?client_id=951483995105935442&scope=applications.commands)

 ![](https://i.imgur.com/K3TPym3.png)